GreenmaskIO/greenmask/README.md

 Greenmask uses the **directory format** of _pg_dump_ and _pg_restore_.
 This format is particularly suitable for parallel execution and partial restoration, and it includes clear metadata files that aid in determining the backup and restoration steps.
-Greenmask has been optimized to work seamlessly with remote storage systems and obfuscation procedures.
+Greenmask has been optimized to work seamlessly with remote storage systems and anonymization procedures.

 #### Storage Options